 Your doctor may ask you to help make the diagnosis of pinworm by placing a sticky

-piece of clear cellophane tape against your child's rectum.
-Pinworm eggs will stick
+piece of clear cellophane tape against the skin around your child's anus.
+Pinworm

-to the tape and can be seen under a microscope in a laboratory.
+eggs will stick to the tape and can be seen under a microscope.
+The best time to do

 How Are Pinworm Infections Treated?

 If your child has a pinworm infection, the doctor will recommend an over-the-counter

 or prescription antiworm medicine.
 This is given in one dose and repeated in 2 weeks.

 The doctor may decide to treat the entire family, especially if your child has had